Possibilities & Limitations of Rural Telemedicine and What Tech Solutions to Implement

 1. AI and Gen AI Solutions

 Given the high cost of healthcare services and workforce shortages, especially in rural areas, Gen AI has a huge transformative potential.
 Adopting AI can reduce administrative costs by 13-25%, lower medical costs by 5-11%, and increase revenue by 3-12%.
-However, the healthcare industry has been slower to adopt AI compared to other sectors due to challenges such as data preparation, infrastructure needs, and talent scarcity.
-Gen AI’s ability to handle unstructured data and enhance various healthcare functions presents a major opportunity for the industry.
-To fully unlock this potential, healthcare leaders must address several key challenges, including improving data management, investing in the necessary infrastructure, and finding an experienced AI provider.
+However, the healthcare industry adopts AI slower than many other sectors due to challenges such as data preparation, infrastructure needs, and talent scarcity.

 Your next read: AI-powered Heart Monitoring: A Case Study in Improved Efficiency & Accuracy